Skip to content

-We support programs that bolster community development and address the social determinants of health in American Indian communities.
+We support community development and projects that address the social determinants of health in American Indian communities.

 Connections to the land, culture, traditional diets, and strong family and community ties have supported the resilience, well-being, and health of American Indian communities in Montana throughout history and now.
 Health disparities among American Indian people relate to unmet basic needs like housing, employment, and food security, as well as health care access and quality issues (which we address in the Strengthening American Indian Health Services Initiative).

-This initiative builds partnerships in the food and housing sectors and identifies viable and replicable strategies.
-We focus on building long-term partnerships and providing technical assistance and flexible capital through contracts, grants, and low-interest loans.
+We launched the Reducing American Indian Health Disparities Initiative in 2017.
+The initiative focuses on building long-term partnerships and providing technical assistance and flexible capital through contracts, grants, and low-interest loans.

 We support projects that improve local food production, develop reservation housing, and grow local businesses.